 There are also many playgrounds in the city to keep the kids entertained, one in particular is the pirate ship play area, located in the city center.
 This was our little ones favorite!

-In the Oliwa district don’t miss the park.
+Don’t miss the park in the Oliwa district.
 It is a beautiful and spacious rural park, famous for its abundant vegetation and exotic flowers.
 There is also a palm house which children will love.

-Krakow was my favorite city when I was a child in Poland, and now it is one of the favorite European cities of my traveling children.
+Krakow was my favorite city when I was a child in Poland, and now it is one of our favorite places to take kids in Europe.

 There are so many things to do in Krakow with kids, but probably the most favorite one of all, is seeing the fire breathing Smok Wawelski.
 This dragon lives in a den under the Wawel Castle.
 You can see him blowing fire every five minutes when he is hungry.